Heart rate training limitations

 Strengths

-In normal individuals, there is a linear relationship between heart rate and intensity during incremental exercise [3].
+There is a linear relationship between heart rate and intensity during incremental exercise (Cooper 2001)[3].
 Therefore, exercise intensity can readily be expressed as a percentage of predicted or directly measured maximum heart rate.
-The near linear relationship between heart rate and oxygen uptake is such that exercise intensity can also be expressed as a percentage of VO2max.
+The nearly linear relationship between heart rate and oxygen uptake is such that exercise intensity can also be expressed as a percentage of VO2 max.

 Limitations

-The relationship between oxygen uptake and heart rate can be predicted more accurately when oxygen uptake is expressed as a percentage of heart rate reserve (HRR), the difference between maximum heart rate and resting heart rate [5].
+The relationship between oxygen uptake and heart rate can be predicted more accurately when oxygen uptake is expressed as a percentage of heart rate reserve (HRR), the difference between maximum heart rate and resting heart rate (Swain 1997)[5].

 Determining training zones